 Can I do anything to prepare my pet for a massage?

 Yes!
 It is best to schedule a massage at a time of day where your pet is normally most relaxed.
 Obviously, this isn’t always possible, so there are a few things you can do.
 Try to keep your dog’s routine as normal as possible.
 If able, take your dog for a walk before the massage session.
 Avoid meals for 2 hours prior to the massage and try to make sure they have gone to the bathroom.
 Having a comfortable, quiet space with limited interruptions for the massage is always encouraged.

-How often should my pet receive a massage?
+How often should my pet receive massage therapy?

 I think my pet is in pain.
 Can I try getting my pet a massage before seeking veterinary care?

 Massage can not be a substitute for veterinary care and a massage therapist can not diagnose a condition.
 Though massage may be beneficial in most injuries or illness, it is the law in Oregon (and a good idea) that a veterinarian must signs a referral for a massage.
 I am happy to help facilitate with a referral request to your regular vet.